jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (2) The External Reporting Board must have regard to which FMC reporting entities are considered to have a higher level of public accountability under section 461K.
 (3) Nothing in this section or section 461K requires any particular class of FMC reporting entity to be included within a particular tier of financial reporting (for example, some entities referred to in section 461K(1) could be included in one tier while other entities referred to in that subsection could be included in another tier).

-### 461K FMA reporting entities considered to have higher level of public accountability
+### 461K FMC reporting entities considered to have higher level of public accountability
 (1) The following FMC reporting entities are considered to have a higher level of public accountability than other FMC reporting entities:
   (a) issuers of equity securities or debt securities under a regulated offer:
   (b) managers of registered schemes, but only in respect of financial statements of a scheme or fund prepared under section 461A: